Alexhamilton1221/Weather-App/README.md

 # Weather-App
-This program is an application that is used to get the weather forecast for the next 5 days.
-The user just needs to enter any valid city, and they can get the forecast.
-There is also a graphing option  that will open a new window and graph that data.
-This program was made in Python
+This program is an application made in Python that is used to get the Weather Forecast for a 1-5 Day range, which is selected by the user.
+The user just needs to enter any valid city and a day range, and they can get the forecast.
+There is also a graphing option that will open a new window and plot the data.

+##Examples from the program: